Best Practices for CRM User Adoption

 An intuitive and user-friendly CRM application is crucial to secure adoption.

-Customise the interface to meet specific user needs and consider role-specific views.
-This will enable people to quickly find the information they need and make it easier for them to complete their tasks.
-For instance, review what information teams or roles need to manage to avoid cluttered and confusing displays.
+Work with a partner to customise your interface to meet specific user needs, which may include role-specific views.
+This will ensure everyone can quickly find the information they need and make it easier for them to complete their tasks.

-During the design process, it will be essential to map the functionality requirements of specific job roles with security roles and CRM licences.
+During the design process, map the functionality requirements of specific job roles with security roles and CRM licences.
 This will ensure that each person receives adequate entitlements to access the necessary functionality and information.
+It will also help you avoid overpaying for licences.

 Take a moment to consider how moulding your project to achieve strong CRM user adoption could benefit your organisation.